Tanu91/Tanu91.github.io/source/_posts/2013-05-31-relax-crazy.markdown

 	{% endcodeblock %}

 * Next, install dependencies.

-	  Using Bundler to manage your gem’s dependencies is also pretty easy.
-	  Bundler is a program for managing gem dependencies in your Ruby projects.
+Using Bundler to manage your gem’s dependencies is also pretty easy.Bundler is a program for managing gem dependencies in your Ruby projects.
 With Bundler you can specify which gems your program needs.

 	{% codeblock %}
 	$gem install bundler
 	{% endcodeblock %}

 This should be the only gem you need to install yourself should all your programs' dependencies be managed by Bundler.

 Now,Install the dependencies specified in your Gemfile

 	{% codeblock %}
 	$bundle install